 UOB travel insurance is something of a hidden gem.
 When you buy travel insurance, the usual names that come to mind are NTUC, MSIG, FWD and so on.

-But in my opinion, UOB travel insurance is one of the best travel insurance in Singapore – and I’m saying this as someone who is not a fan of UOB at all.
+But in my opinion, UOB travel insurance offers pretty decent coverage – and I’m saying this as someone who is not a fan of UOB at all.
 This is a pleasant surprise because local banks usually don’t try very hard with their insurance products.